ElektraInitiative/libelektra/src/bindings/jna/README.md

     </dependency>
 ```

-[Here](../../../examples/external/java/read-keys-example/pom.xml) is a full example using Maven, which should work out of the box if you execute `mvn compile` in the example directory `../../../examples/external/java/read-keys-example/` and start the compiled `App.class`.
+[Here](../../../examples/external/java/read-keys-example/pom.xml) is a full example using Maven, which should work out of the box by executing `mvn compile exec:java` in the example directory `../../../examples/external/java/read-keys-example/`.

 #### Gradle